Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 As reality seems to twist, friends begin to suspect each other and mundane events horrify even the most hardened.
 Choose a tile within range and create the _terrifying ambience_ tile effect in a 6 tile radius around it.
 While a creature is in the _terrifying ambience_ tile effect:

-- the frightened ailment cannot be removed or ignored by any means
+- the frightened ailment cannot be removed and creatures cannot become immune to its effects
-- whenever a creature is hit by an attack, they gain one stack of frightened, with the creature who hit you with the attack as the object of their fear
+- whenever a creature is hit by an attack, they gain one stack of frightened, with the creature who hit them with the attack as the object of their fear
 - when this tile effect is triggered, make a Focus attack against the triggering creature.
 If you hit, deal 1d4 + Presence eldritch damage for each stack of frightened that the triggering creature has

 ### Portent of Doom